George A. Fuller: The Fuller Company after Fuller

 The new company will undoubtedly enter foreign fields, with the view of introducing steel construction in cities like London, Paris and Berlin.
 Its relations will be very close to the United States Steel Corporation, and naturally, as we will be the largest consumers of structural steel in the world, our terms as to price and delivery will be most favorable.

 Indeed, Black had constructed the new company's board of directors with an eye for its need for steel and rail transport.
 It included Charles Schwab of U.S. Steel, Cornelius Vanderbilt, Charles Tweed of Southern Pacific, Charles Francis Adams, former head of Union Pacific, and representatives from J.P.
 Morgan and the Mutual Life Insurance Company.
 Since Black had put together U.S. Realty, he naturally expected to be named the company's president, but the board passed over him and selected Bradish Johnson, president of New York Realty, one of the firms folded into the new conglomerate.

 U.S. Realty's stock never performed as expected, although the members of the board did receive substantial salaries and large dividends on the stock they owned, even as the company was underperforming.
 When the Fuller Company was implicated in the corruption of the building trades union leader, Samuel Parks, its stock fell.
 Board members dumped their stock and left the company, but Black was buying up stock at the same time.
 He took control of the company, naming a new board which made him president.

+In 1920, together with Mitsubishi, he founded the George A.Fuller Company of The Orient Ltd. in Tokyo and built several private and government office buildings in the Far East Asia.

-Among the many buildings constructed by the Fuller Company under Black were the Lincoln Memorial (1914–22), Arlington Memorial Amphitheater (1915–20), Tomb of the Unknown Soldier (Arlington) (1921), Freer Gallery of Art (1916–23), Pennsylvania Station (1910), the Flatiron Building (1902), Macy's Herald Square on Broadway and 34th Street (1902), the New York Times Building (1905), the Plaza Hotel and the Savoy-Plaza Hotel (across Fifth Avenue from it).
+Among the many buildings constructed by the Fuller Company under Black were the Lincoln Memorial (1914–1922), Arlington Memorial Amphitheater (1915–1920), Tomb of the Unknown Soldier (Arlington) (1921), Freer Gallery of Art (1916–1923), Pennsylvania Station (1910), Hotel Pennsylvania (1919), the Flatiron Building (1902), Macy's Herald Square on Broadway and 34th Street (1902), the New York Times Building (1905), the Plaza Hotel and the Savoy-Plaza Hotel (across Fifth Avenue from it).
 In Chicago, Fuller built the Stevens Hotel, designed by Holabird & Roche.

-The Fuller Company's current headquarters are located in White Plains, New York.
+The Fuller Company was acquired by the Northrop Corporation in 1971.